-4.5 Requirements after trading
+4.8 Requirements after trading

-A Restricted Person must advise the Group Financial Controller promptly following completion of any trade, and the Restricted Person must comply with any disclosure obligations it has under Subpart 6 of the FMCA.
+A Restricted Person must advise the Group Chief Financial Officer promptly following completion of any trade, and the Restricted Person must comply with any disclosure obligations it has under the FMCA (including under Part 5, Subpart 6).

-4.6 Noting of Transactions
+4.9 Noting of Transactions

-The Board will be advised by the Group Financial Controller of quoted financial products trading by insiders by the Group Financial Controller providing a schedule of each consent granted by the Chair of the Audit, Risk Management and Sustainability Committee at or before the Board meeting next after the consent is given.
+The Board will be advised of quoted financial products trading by insiders by the Group Financial Controller providing a schedule of each consent granted by the Chair of the Audit, Risk Management and Sustainability Committee at or before the Board meeting next after the consent is given.